 What is the Center?

-The Card Wildlife Education Center is a 5,000 square foot natural history museum showcasing nearly 200 wildlife specimens from around the world.
-The facility is located on the ground floor of the Arts and Sciences Commons (Room 011) on the Ferris State University campus in Big Rapids, Michigan.
+The Card/Riley Conservation and Wildlife Education Center is a 5,000 square foot natural history museum showcasing hundreds of wildlife specimens from around the world.
+The facility is located on the ground floor of the Arts, Sciences and Education Commons (Room 011) on the Ferris State University campus in Big Rapids, Michigan.

 What is the Purpose of the Center?

-The primary function of the Card Wildlife Education Center is to serve as an educational resource for Ferris students, K-12 school children, and members of the Michigan Community.
+The primary function of the Card/Riley Conservation and Wildlife Education Center is to serve as an educational resource for Ferris students, K-12 school children, and members of the Michigan Community.

-The wildlife specimens in the Card Wildlife Education Center have been donated by Ferris alumnus Roger Card and his late wife, Debra.
-Their worldwide travels and their generosity have resulted in the creation of a unique educational experience for visitors to the center.
+Initially, the wildlife specimens in the Card/Riley Conservation and Wildlife Education Center were donated by Ferris alumnus Roger Card and his late wife, Debra.
+Their worldwide travels and their generosity resulted in the creation of a unique educational experience for visitors.
 In addition to donating the specimens, the Cards provided funding to remodel an area to house the Center and its collections.

-The Card Wildlife Center reflects the hunting and fishing culture of northern Michigan.
-A world-renowned hunter, Roger has been honored by Safari Club International with the World Hunting Award Ring.
+The Card/Riley Conservation and Wildlife Education Center reflects the hunting and fishing culture of northern Michigan.
+A world-renowned hunter, Roger Card has been honored by Safari Club International with the World Hunting Award Ring.
 The ring represents the premier honor in the world of hunting.
-A 1963 graduate of Ferris State University's College of Engineering Technology, Card sold his Mount Pleasant-based construction company and now operates The Card Companies, a real estate development venture, as well as Card's Draw, a whitetail ranch near Mecosta for trophy deer hunters.

 A World of Animals